SIakovlev/CarND_CapstoneProject/README.md

 ![Alt text][ROS_GraphImage]

-The goal of the project was to get **Udacity's self-driving car** to drive around a test track while avoiding obstacles and stopping at traffic lights.
+The goal of the project was to get **Udacity's self-driving car** to drive around a test track and stop at traffic lights.

 The starting code has been taken from Udacity's github repository [here](https://github.com/udacity/CarND-Capstone).